 The best thing is that all of the tourist attractions are aware that a lot of their visitors will speak English, so you’ll more than likely be able to read the information on the plaques.
 The subway is easy to navigate, so no problems getting to most places, and the internet is literally full of information.

 Using WeChat, a VPN, our subway cards and our ugly masks have all helped us since moving to Beijing.
-We’ve never needed a tour guide and we’ve seen a lot of attractions the city has to offer!
-Don’t forget to download Astrill before you arrive, and stick 50RMB on your subway card so you’re good to go on Day 1!
+Don’t forget to download Surfsharkb efore you arrive, and stick 50RMB on your subway card so you’re good to go on Day 1!
+If you’re moving to Beijing, once you’re settled in you should check out our list of the best apps in China as well to make your life a lot easier!

 These are the top four things we think you need to get off to a good start in Beijing.
 Have we forgotten anything?
 Let us know in the comments below!